 There’s only one problem.
 The show will last like four hours!
 “Laughs” I know [laughter].

-Well, if I tried to add all the material that I have, between all the different albums and all the years, you’re right.
+Well, if I tried to add all the material I have, between all the different albums and all the years, you’re right.
 It would be a four-hour show.
-So, since you’re only doing fourteen, fifteen songs I have to kind of pick the best of each thing, which is good for the fans because that makes it great — the most popular Crown of Thorns song, KISS songs, Ramones songs, Voodoo X songs.
+So, since you’re only doing fourteen, fifteen songs, I have to pick the best of each thing, which is good for the fans because that makes it great — the most popular Crown of Thorns song, KISS Ramones songs, Voodoo X songs.
 So then really have a set of like with songs from my whole career.
 And when you have a lot of material, and the more you’re on the road, you can learn all the different material and pool depending on the audience.
 There are some places where people are a little bit more into hearing more Crown of Thorns.
-When I play in Germany, people would be like, “I need more Voodoo X. Voodoo X”, and they start calling out all these Voodoo X songs, and you might want to make the set a little bit more “Voodoo X heavier” for Germany, let’s say.
-And there are places so, “Feel the Heat.”
+When I play in Germany, people would be like, “I need more Voodoo X. Voodoo X,” and they start calling out all these Voodoo X songs, and you might want to make the set a little bit more “Voodoo X heavier” for Germany, let’s say.
+And there are places so “Feel the Heat.”
 Feel the Heat”, they ask for pretty much everywhere, but it depends.
 Some territories are a little bit more specific to the stuff they want you to play.